zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.vector.popfront"></a>
 ### `value, status = vector:popFront()` ###

 This method is synchronous front pop, a modification operation.
-It pops the value at the first location of the vector and shift all values startin from index 2 to their previous locations.
+It pops the value at the first location of the vector and shift all values starting from index 2 to their previous locations.
 If `status == true`, the pop operation is successful and `value` stores the popped value.

 If `vector:size() == 0`, the synchronouos pop will wait until a value is available in the vector and then attempt to pop.
 If there are other operations, the synchronous pop will wait for exclusive access.
 Therefore, the pop will always be attempted.